 If you’re new to seeing our days recapped in this format, check out our archive of previous wrapups here for some more info on why we take this approach and some other highlights of our adventures.

 Our Christmas this year was excellent.
-Kaitlyn’s parents, Paul and JoAnn, and his brother, Dave, came to visit from Arizona, along with their dogs, Sadie and Sassy.
-Then, right after Christmas, my brother (also Dave) came (also from Arizona) to surprise my mom, along with his son (also Kaitlyn).
+Kaitlyn’s parents, Paul and JoAnn, and her brother, Dave, came to visit from Arizona, along with their dogs, Sadie and Sassy.
+Then, right after Christmas, my brother (also Dave) came (also from Arizona) to surprise my mom, along with his son.
 Other than the name confusion, it was a house full of family fun.
 Chris had the honor of cooking the Christmas turkey and did an amazing job, especially considering… he’s a vegetarian!

 We always do an advent calendar of small gifts for Ashar leading up to Christmas, and for the past few years we’ve put clues in the pockets of the calendar that lead to a surprise.
 (This is the same Avon advent calendar with a mouse that I grew up with.)
 We did Christmas-themed trivia this year, and used a true-or-false theme like we do in the family trivia game I talked about last month.
 So there would be a statement, like “Oklahoma was the first state to make Christmas a legal holiday,” then a note that said “If this is true, look for your gift near a large map.
 If this is false, look for your gift near a small map.”
 (That one’s false.
 That’s a freebie.)